In this video, you will program three different scrapbook pages, or scenes.

 Did you meet a new person?

-Did you overcome a particularly tricky challenge?
+Did you overcome a challenge that was particularly tricky?

-You can customize the code any way you like.
+You can customize the code anyway you like.

-Finally, make a scene that says “Thank you” to someone.
+Finally, make a scene that says thank you to someone.

 Did a friend give you a compliment that made you feel good?